Things to Do - gather information on recreating in the park, such as hiking, fishing, or hunting.

 Have a Plan B… and C in case the places you wish to visit are already full when you arrive.
 If the parking area is full, the site is also full.
 Many popular destinations reach capacity by 9 am on summer weekends.

 Coordinate plans with other members of your party who are traveling separately.
-Cell service in the park is limited in some areas and you may not be able to reach friends and family traveling in separate vehicles.
-If a site fills before all the members of your party arrive, they may not be able to enter the site and join you.
+Cell service in the park is limited and may make reaching others in your party difficult.
+Carpooling and making a backup plan ahead of time can help you avoid issues.
+For example, if a site fills before all the members of your party arrive, they may not be able to enter the site and join you.
 Gather at a chosen point near the park and stay together if possible.

 Recreate Responsibly.
-Help take care of the park by following all rules and regulations and by taking all trash and waste home with you when you leave.
-Don’t forget the trash bags to help with clean-up at the end of the day!
+Help take care of the park by following all rules and regulations, taking all of your trash and waste with you when you leave, and respecting the wildlife.
+Always hike with trash bags in case you find some litter on your way!